Sponsored by American National

 Traditionally, retirement planning focused on saving aggressively and investing for growth during your working years.
 But as economic conditions and retirement patterns have evolved, protecting those savings has become just as important as building them.

 Several trends have raised the stakes.
-Americans are living longer, which means retirement savings may need to last 25 or even 30 years.
+Americans are living longer, which means retirement savings might need to last 25 or 30 years.
 At the same time, health care costs continue to rise and inflation steadily increases the cost of everyday living.
 Together, these pressures mean retirees often need larger nest eggs, and any threat to those savings can have a bigger impact.

 Market volatility has also highlighted the importance of protection strategies.
 While stocks remain essential for long-term growth, sharp market swings can be especially damaging once retirees begin withdrawing from their portfolios.
 As a result, retirement planning today focuses not only on growing wealth but also on preserving it.